Greatest Challenge Yet for Pro Wrestling Stories Author Jim Phillips

 A lifetime Cauliflower Alley Club member (which honors and helps people from the wrestling business in a time of need), and an extraordinary chef, Jim has given back to so many over the years.
 Now, it’s our time to give back to him during his time of need.

-Over the past few days, Jim has had some victories.
-After weeks of no feeling or movement from the middle of his back down, he has begun to be able to wiggle his left big toe slightly.
+Since his paralysis, Jim has had some victories.
+After months rehab, he went from having no feeling or movement from the middle of his back down, to now being able to lift his legs slightly and go from a sitting position to standing for a few moments with support.
 Wins like this mean a great deal right now.

-While some people regain feeling in their extremities and use of their legs 6-12 months after this procedure, doctors have told Jim to keep an open mind about the reality of living the rest of his life in a wheelchair.
+Doctors told Jim to keep an open mind about the reality of living the rest of his life in a wheelchair, but this is not a reality he will settle for without a fight.

 Now Jim is not the type to ask for anything.
 He’s told me at least a few times, “I don’t want any handouts!”
 But desperate times have softened his stance on that.